keithalewis/math/eber.md

 \newcommand\os{\text{*}}
 \newcommand\oi{\text{+}}

-We discuss the Simple Universal Model for market prices and cash flows, trading strategies, and the values and amounts involved.
-Every company trading in the market needs to describe instument contracts.
-They also need models to value, hedge, and manage their risk.

 Inspired by [Lexifi](https://www.lexify.com), we propose a mathematical theory that can be practially implemented on a computer.
 A key simplification is to seperate the notion of an increasing sequence of